Published 1.15.2010 at Examiner.com

 "This is not the biggest issue facing the country.
 It is not something I'm paying a lot of attention to."

 Back to the President.
-At the time he uttered the "acted stupidly" remark, I had the feeling he was reacting as a man who had felt the sting of racism himself, possibly conjured by painful episodes from his past.
+At the time he uttered the "acted stupidly" remark, I thought he was reacting as a man who had felt the sting of racism conjured by painful episodes from his own past.

-Let's say hypothetically that 25 years ago, citizen Barack Obama attracted the suspicions of some dim-witted person for no other reason than he was black and in the wrong place at the wrong time.
-Arousing suspicion for these reasons alone is completely unfair, but it happens and I bet it hurts like hell and leaves one justifiably angry.
+Let's say hypothetically that 25 years ago, citizen Barack Obama attracted the suspicions of some dim-witted alarmist for no other reason than Mr. Obama was black and in the wrong place at the wrong time.
+It happens and I bet it hurts like hell and leaves one justifiably angry.

-I get it, but candidate Obama ran his campaign as the "post-racial" choice.
-Some people who've grown weary of bitter and endless racial debates are also attracted to a person of color that espouses a color-blind agenda.
+But candidate Obama ran his campaign as the "post-racial" choice.
+People who've grown weary of bitter and endless racial debates are attracted to a person of color that espouses a color-blind agenda.
 However, acting with complete indifference to race is much easier said than done.

 The President would have been well-advised to say as little about the Gates matter as he said about ACORN.
 To be fair, Mr. Obama wisely distanced himself from the race mongering recently exhibited by former President Jimmy Carter.
 Sometimes, even racism -- or reverse racism -- is colorblind.